 I had the privilege to talk to Dr. Alicia Stanton, chief Medical Officer of BodyLogicMD, and author of Hormone Harmony: How to Balance Insulin, Cortisol, Thyroid, Estrogen, Progesterone and Testosterone to Live Your Best Life.
 We had a nice discussion on how hormones effect your overall health.
 Hormones such as estrogen, progesterone and testosterone naturally decline with age.
-Dr. Stanton explains how we can restore hormone balance and achieve overall health and wellness through diet and lifestyle changes.
+Dr. Stanton explains how we can restore hormone balance and achieve overall health and wellness through hormone replacement, diet and lifestyle changes.

 Healthy Moms: What are Hormones?

 Dr. Stanton: Hormones are messengers that the body needs to get information to the glands and other cells.

 Healthy Moms: Should both men and women be concerned about their hormone levels?

 Dr. Stanton: Yes.
 Both should definitely be concerned about their hormone levels.
 If your hormone levels are not accurate it affects your body’s overall balance.